PTUA logo

 For the main part....cities should adapt to the car and the truck.
 Road systems are far and away more important than fixed track systems, and buses can make good use of them....
 It is therefore vital that the road system be upgraded to keep pace with the demand for car transportation.

-Although the growing public discontent with the inadequacy of public transport has made open political support for this idea less common since the 1990s, one politican who has been happy to regurgitate it without shame is Federal Liberal leader Tony Abbott.
+Though the increased popularity of public transport – and growing public discontent with its inadequacy – has made open political support for this idea less common since the 1990s, one politican who has been happy to regurgitate it without shame is former Prime Minister Tony Abbott.

 Sydney (along with other Australian cities) is different too.
 Sydney has four million people, mostly living in detached houses, in an area larger than London with its ten million plus.
 Short of attaining London-style population densities, it's fanciful to imagine that Sydney could have a London-style public transport system....
 Mostly, there just aren't enough people wanting to go from a particular place to a particular destination at a particular time to justify any vehicle larger than a car, and cars need roads.